rajeshthangaraj1/doge-hackathon/README.md

 # DOGE Hackathon - Energy Efficiency in Government

-This project is a Retrieval-Augmented Generation (RAG) system that allows users to upload documents, store them in a vector database, and query them using a conversational AI assistant powered by GROK model.
+This project is a Retrieval-Augmented Generation (RAG) system that allows users to query embedded datasets related to government energy consumption.
+The system is preloaded with energy datasets in a vector database and provides a conversational AI assistant powered by the GROK model.

 ## Features

-- Upload PDF, Excel, Docx, or Txt files.
-- Store and index document content in a vector database using FAISS.
+- Preloaded vector database with embedded energy datasets.
-- Ask questions related to the uploaded documents and get precise, step-by-step answers.
+- Query energy datasets using a conversational AI assistant.
 - Supports embedding generation using OpenAI's GPT-4 model.
 - User-friendly interface built with Streamlit.

+## Updates

+- **File Upload Sidebar:** The file upload functionality is currently hidden as the vector database already contains preloaded energy datasets.
+- **Re-enable Sidebar:** If needed, uncomment the sidebar code in `app.py` to allow file uploads.
+Instructions for enabling this feature are provided in the `Usage` section.

 ## Installation